What are good virtual team building activities for a virtual law firm?

 Most law firms are 75% men and support staff is 80% women.
 When you break down those gender and status barriers and get to know each other, you will experience better things at the law firm.
 If your firm is too stuffy to do this, how is that working for you?

 If you’ve never tried online team building exercises, now’s the time.
 Try scheduling them on a bi-weekly basis or once a month.
 Get feedback from the attorneys.
 Offer incentives to join – at least to get the ball rolling.
 Make sure partners and senior attorneys join, to lead by example.
 Online team building exercises are more than frivolous time sucks.
 They’re a fun way to get together that can lead to a deepening of the culture at your law firm.

 Below are some examples of online team building exercises.

 Icebreaker: Design The Perfect Vacation

 This short activity can build listening skills and introduce lawyers and remote workers within the firm that might not otherwise be familiar with each other.

 If you’re using a tool like Zoom, you can assign pairs of people to breakout rooms for 15 minutes.
 During the 15 minutes, each person tells their partner about what a perfect vacation would look like, given unlimited time and money.

-When everyone returns to the main Zoom meeting, each person will explain their partner’s perfect vacation to the rest of the group as a team bonding experience.
+When everyone returns to the main Zoom team meeting, each person will explain their partner’s perfect vacation to the rest of the group as a team bonding experience.